muflone/watchpage/README.md

   - `REGEX_REPLACE`: replace from the item a pattern using a regular expression with a new pattern (specified using `WITH:`)
   - `REGEX_SEARCH`: return the first regular expression match
+  - `JSON_DICT_VALUE`: return the value from a JSON dict with the specified key
 - `HEADERS`: a dictionary with the headers to set for the request
 - `STATUS`: a boolean value (true/false) to enable or disable the target